-KRS 224.50-868(3) authorizes the Department of Revenue (DOR) to collect the waste tire fee.
+KRS 224.50-868(3) authorizes the DOR to collect the waste tire fee.
 The statute requires up to \$50,000 per year be transferred to DOR for collection of this fee.
 This neither provides enough money (estimated cost of \$75,000 to employ one person annually) nor incentive for DOR to enforce the collection.
-Awarding DOR a percentage of the total fee collected could result in higher collection rates.
+States incorporating a specific percentage to be awarded to the collection agency have higher collection rates than Kentucky.